 Because we are operating the test network as DigiBank and MagnetoCorp, peer0.org1.example.com will belong to the DigiBank organization while peer0.org2.example.com will be operated by MagnetoCorp.
-Now that the test network is up and running, we can refer to our network as PaperNet from this point forward.
+Now that the test network is up and running, we can refer our network as PaperNet from this point forward.

 To recap: you've downloaded the Hyperledger Fabric samples repository from GitHub and you've got the test network running on your local machine.
-Let's now start to play the role of MagnetoCorp, who wishes to issue and trade commercial paper.
+Let's now start to play the role of MagnetoCorp, who wish to trade commercial paper.